 Recently, I spoke with someone about her mother’s buying and hoarding of costume jewelry.
 She was concerned that she would not be able to get rid of almost new costume jewelry.
 As she discussed the issue, she became more and more frustrated with the possibility that she would have to trash all those jewelry pieces.
 “What a waste of money!”
 She told me.
 So it got me thinking, where CAN you donate costume jewelry?
 I found lots of costume jewelry laying out at consignment shops and flea markets where there was very little demand for it.
 So, I recommend donating the jewelry or making unique pieces with them.

-Here are three places to donate jewelry.
+Here are four(4) places to donate jewelry.
 I included the links below.

-The first place I donate jewelry is to Goodwill.
-Over the many years, I organized and downsized clients and family members, Goodwill has been my “go to” place to donate jewelry.
+- The first place I donate jewelry is to Goodwill or other charity locations.
+Over the many years, I organized and downsized clients and family members; Goodwill has been my “go-to” place to donate jewelry.

-The third place I found was Dress for Success.
+- The third-place I found was Dress for Success.
 You can donate jewelry as well as clothing for women.
-This is a great place to donate because they help other women improve their lives.
+This is a great place to give because they help other women improve their lives.
 Again, be sure to contact them to make sure they are accepting jewelry.

 Now that you found places to donate your jewelry, here are some additional tips on what to do with costume jewelry:

-If you have expensive jewelry pieces, before donating your jewelry, get them appraised.
+- If you have expensive jewelry pieces, before giving your jewelry, get them appraised.
 It should be a specific appraisal as per the IRS guidelines: “Jewelry and gems are of such a specialized nature that it is almost always necessary to get an appraisal by a specialized jewelry appraiser.
-The appraisal should describe, among other things, the style of the jewelry, the cut and setting of the gem, and whether it is now in fashion.
+The appraisal should describe, among other things, the style of the jewelry, the cut, and setting of the gem, and whether it is now in fashion.
 If not in fashion, the possibility of having the property redesigned, re-cut, or reset should be reported in the appraisal.
 The stone’s coloring, weight, cut, brilliance, and flaws should be reported and analyzed.
-Sentimental personal value has no effect on Fair Market Value.
-But if the jewelry was owned by a famous person, its value might increase.”
+The sentimental personal value does not affect Fair Market Value.
+But if a famous person owned the jewelry, its value might increase.”
 Keep in mind there is a cost for getting jewelry appraised.
 I found this post that will give you more information.
 How Much Should a Jewelry Appraisal for Insurance Cost?

 - If you are sad to part with an item, keep a record of what you donated.
-I like taking pictures of the pieces to remind me what I donated.
+I like taking pictures of the pieces to remind me of what I gave.
 I had a client who made a scrapbook of all the items she donated from her mother.

-Display the ones you love!
-If you don’t wear them any longer, buy a shadow box that hangs on the wall and frame the beautiful necklace pieces.
+- Display the ones you love!
+If you don’t wear them any longer, buy a shadow box that hangs on the wall and frames the beautiful necklace pieces.

 Well, there you have it.
 I hope this post inspires you to donate some of the unwanted and unused jewelry in your home or your parent’s home.
 What do you have a lot of in your home?
 Are you a jewelry collector?
 What do you think of donating costume jewelry?
 Please your comments below.
 I would love to hear from you.